CBID2/writetech-accelerator-portfolio-christinebelzie/docs/api-documentation/getting-started.md

 }
 ```

-Congratulations! :partying_face:  This response confirms that your API key is valid and the API can be reached.
+Congratulations! 🥳  This response confirms that your API key is valid and the API can be reached.

 ## What's Next?